rdammkoehler/roman_numeral_calculator/README.md

 * I applied Valgrind at the last moment here.
 It complains about my use of strcpy to copy parts of a string over itself, but it detects no leaks.

-	* I was unable to supress both complaints, but I did supress the first overwrite.
-I think this just learning on Valgrind suppressions.
+	* I was unable to supress the third complaint, its seems a phantom